 Spean Lodge Country House

 This 4 Star GOLD B&B sits in 2 acres of landscaped and wooded grounds above the River Spean in Spean Bridge.
 Just 9 miles from Fort William and Ben Nevis, it's ideal for exploring The Great Glen, Loch Ness, Isle of Skye and Cairngorms National Park.
 Enjoy stunning mountain scenery, outdoor activities and wildlife spotting.
 Tastefully furnished with antiques and original paintings, the lodge has 3 ensuite rooms (double, twin, family).
 Relax in the guest lounge with views towards the Nevis range of mountains.
 Enjoy breakfast in the elegant dining room overlooking the garden.
+BOOK NOW

 Read more about the Scottish Highlands